adventuremomblog

 You will have a way greater appreciation of the craftsmanship you witness.
 It’s also easier to identify each job because of your previous hands-on demo at the museum.

 You will also have a greater appreciation for the workers who endure the heat while they work.
-It was really fascinating to watch them form and create pieces in front of our eyes.
+It was fascinating to watch artisans form and create pieces in front of us.

 The beautiful pieces created by Mosser Glass are shipped all over the world.

-The final stage of the tour shows you where the pieces are cooled and prepped for shipping to their customers.
+The final stage of the tour takes you where the pieces are cooled and prepped for shipping to their customers.

 After your tour, you can shop around in the showroom if you want to take home a handcrafted piece of glass.